 - Leaning on the Fourth Wall: "All this might just be an elaborate simulation running inside a little device sitting on someone's table."
-Said by Picard from inside your TV set, which you probably have sitting on some kind of table.
+Said by Picard from inside your TV set, which in the 1990s would probably have been sitting on some kind of table.

 - Oh, Crap!: Picard, when he realizes that, in their attempt to override Moriarty's control of the computer, he's actually given him his access codes and allowed him to take control of the ship for real.

 - Shout-Out: When Riker (the real one) demands to Moriarty that he gives back control, Moriarty tells him "I'm afraid I can't do that.".

 - Spoiler Title: If you think about the episode title for a while, it's not hard to figure out Moriarty's plan before it's revealed.

 - Spotting the Thread: Aside from the example above, a hint to the audience that all is not right is that from the time Picard, Data, and Barclay enter the holodeck to when Moriarty contacts the real Riker, there are no external shots of the Enterprise.

 - This would actually become the standard for all Mind Screw episodes of Star Trek.

 - Technobabble: Disabling the Heisenberg compensators has nothing to do with allowing Moriarty to leave the holodeck, it's just the crew's excuse as part of their counter-ruse.
 (Appropriately, the compensators themselves only exist to Hand Wave the transporter's physics-defying abilities.
 It runs on magic as far as the audience is concerned.)

 - That Man Is Dead: Moriarty tells Picard that because of his self-awareness, he is no longer the literary foe of Sir Arthur Conan Doyle's creation.